 Contact hours (3 total): 1 lecture, 2 lab Use SQL (Structured Query Language) to manipulate tables and table data in a relational database.
 Retrieve data from multiple tables.
 Develop stored programs and applications.
 Perform database optimization.
-Prerequisite(s): CSD 1300, CSD 1310, and MTH 0650 Terms Offered: Fall
+Prerequisite(s): CSD 1300 with a grade of C or higher and CSD 1310 with a grade of C or higher and CSD 1510 and (CPE 0600 or MTH 0650)